|

 prepackaged food.
 Measure out one or two cups, depending on our

-individual size, and know we had everything we needed in it to be
+and know we had everything we needed in it to be

 healthy and nourish our bodies.
 Well of course the answer is yes,

 we would be better off physically.
-But we know there is so much
+But we know

 more to life than just taking care of the physical needs of our